PlanetHunters/tkmatrix/paper/paper.md

 of scientists looking forward to them.
 Every star observation shows its own systematics, together with the common expected ones, due to its own characteristics and its nearby field.
 Therefore, it has been a common task for scientists to create exoplanet transiting models for each analyzed star and try their search tools on them to define their detection limits.
-As far as we know there is no public software to perform such a process and thus, we developed MATRIX (Multi-phAse Transits Recovery of Injected eXoplanets) to help the astronomers assess the recovery rates of exoplanet transits around a given star.
+We present an extension to the typical model injection and recovery scenarios by adding a new dimension to the analysis, establishing in most of the cases more confident detection thresholds.

 # 1. MATRIX
 The main data product that astronomers use to analyze and search for transiting exoplanets are the light